Sioweb/HRWorks/README.md

 # HRWorks API PHP Example Client

-This client can be used to connect with HRWorks API.
+This client can be used to connect with HRWorks API https://www.hrworks.de/produkt/api/

 ## Installation